 Now I need to come up with a better name for them......

 Update: This recipe has become one of my favorites.
-The shortening gives them a bakery-like texture, but you can use butter if you prefer.
 I like to make the dough, scoop it with a medium cookie scoop, chill the balls of dough, then freeze them and bake as needed.
+Also, this version calls for half shortening and half butter.
+The shortening improves the texture somewhat, but if you want to go with all butter, here's a link to an all-butter (no-oat) version called Deluxe Chocolate Chip Cookies with Pudding Mix.

 - 1 teaspoon baking soda